-- 1. Storage Manager version 9.14 (with controller firmware 06.14.xx.xx) supports only DS4800 Storage Subsystems.
-All other DS4000 Storage Subsystems continue to run firmware versions prior to 6.14.xx.xx. - 2.
-Storage server controller firmware must be at version 4.01.xx.xx, or later, to be managed by Storage Manager Version 9.10 or 9.12.
-The only Storage Manager version 9.1x function that you can perform on a storage server with controller firmware earlier than 04.01.xx.xx is download firmware in order to upgrade the controller firmware to a firmware version later than 4.01.xx.xx. - Note: In the following table, the latest client code software and controller firmware versions are indicated by the use of bold text.
-To ensure the highest level of compatibility and error-free operation, ensure that the controller firmware for your DS4000 Storage Subsystem is the latest firmware version for the storage subsystem model.
+1. Controller firmware versions 06.14.xx.xx and 06.15.xx.xx support DS4800 storage subsystems only.
+All other DS4000 Storage Subsystems continue to run firmware versions prior to 6.14.xx.xx.
+2. Storage subsystem controller firmware must be at version 4.01.xx.xx, or later (05.xx.xx.xx or later with Windows host servers) to be managed by Storage Manager Version 9.1x.
+The only Storage Manager version 9.1x function that you can perform on a storage subsystem with controller firmware earlier than 04.01.xx.xx is download firmware in order to upgrade the controller firmware to a firmware version later than 4.01.xx.xx.
+To ensure the highest level of compatibility and error-free operation, ensure that the controller firmware for your DS4000 Storage Subsystem is the latest firmware